shaloo/docs.arcana/docs/howto/onboard-users/wagmi/wagmi-custom-ui.md

 ---
 alias: onboard-wagmi-app-custom-ui
-title: 'Wagmi App: Custom Login UI'
+title: 'Custom Login UI'
 description: 'Onboard Users via custom login UI in Web3 Wagmi apps integrated with the Arcana Auth SDK using the instructions listed here.'
 arcana:
   root_rel_path: ../../../..
 ---

-# Wagmi App: Custom Login UI
+# Custom Login UI

 With Wagmi, Web3 developers can allow app users to easily switch between multiple wallets within a single application.
 Wagmi apps can use the custom connector offered by the [[concept-authsdk| {{config.extra.arcana.sdk_name}}]] to enable the {{config.extra.arcana.wallet_name}}.